Get insider access

 0.132%

-The Dell AW3423DW has excellent overall gray uniformity.
+The gray uniformity is excellent.
 There's hardly any dirty screen effect in the center, and large areas of uniform colors in games or full-screen webpages look great.
 Like any OLED, it has thin vertical lines in near-dark scenes, as well as some Venetian Blind Effect with darker grays, but both issues aren't that noticeable with most content.
 You can also see the uniformity with darker shades of gray below:

 10